Bold's QuickBooks integration works flawlessly with QuickBooks Online to help you keep track of your customer's orders.

-Note: When you export your orders, the tax agencies that you choose here will appear in the Sales Tax Center in QuickBooks Online, and the name of each new tax rate will begin with "Shopify".
+Note: When you export your orders, the tax agencies that you choose here will appear in the Sales Tax Center in QuickBooks Online.
+The name of each new tax rate will begin with Shopify.

-Note: By default, the QuickBooks Online app creates separate customer records in QuickBooks Online for each of your Shopify customers.
+Note: By default, the QuickBooks Integration creates separate customer records in QuickBooks Online for each of your Shopify customers.
 If you select Do not export customers to QuickBooks Online, then the QuickBooks Online app assigns all exported orders to a single Shopify - Customer record in QuickBooks Online.

-Note: If you notice that an order is missing from an automatic export, then you can add it by creating a new export with a date range that includes the date of the missing order.
+Note: If an order is missing from the automatic export, you can add it by creating a new export with the date range that includes the date of the missing order.